Sweetwater Union High School District Data Breach Settlement

 Required proof and claim information

-• Out-of-pocket expenses claims require documentation, which may include receipts, account statements, or correspondence with third-party companies.
+• To submit an out-of-pocket expense claim, class members must provide documentation, which may include receipts, account statements or correspondence with third-party companies.

-• Verified fraud claims require documentation, which may include bank statements, IRS letters, police report and other proof of identity theft or fraud.
+• To submit a verified fraud claim, class members must provide documentation, which may include bank statements, IRS letters, police reports and other proof of identity theft or fraud.

 • Parent or guardian submitting on behalf of a student must include their name and relationship to the student.